Filing a Personal Injury, Workers’ Comp, or SSD Claim in Oakland County

 Contact Bahrie Law for a Complimentary Consultation

-Whether you have been injured in a motor vehicle accident, suffered a debilitating medical condition due to your workplace conditions, need help navigating a contested divorce, or have been arrested for a crime, our team at Bahrie Law is ready to fight for you.
+Whether you have been injured in a motor vehicle accident or suffered a debilitating medical condition due to your workplace conditions, our team at Bahrie Law is ready to fight for you.
 We offer personalized, one-on-one legal representation and direct attorney support throughout the entire process.
 From our multiple office locations, we serve clients in Southfield, Wayne County, and the entire state of Michigan.

 When you choose Bahrie Law, you choose a team that will fight for you.
 We are ready to answer your questions and address any concerns you may have during a free, confidential consultation.